nswaswaJim/oahuv1/middleridge.md

   Your browser does not support the video tag.
 </video>

 The route down was, technically, same as route up but in reverse.
 Mentally, however, was completely different:  I love this trail!
 It challenged me to turn back.
 I did not.
 I persevered and reached my goal.
-Trails like this make nor Those are good feelings on the way down.
+Trails like this build the confidence to keep pushing when the next trail turn Those are good feelings on the way down.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkyMjAyNjQ5LDYwNzMwODc3MiwtMTgzOT
+eyJoaXN0b3J5IjpbLTUwMjU2MTIxNCw2MDczMDg3NzIsLTE4Mz
-c0Mjg1MiwtMzM4MzcwNjY4LDEyODU2MzU4NjYsNTE2OTk2ODU2
+k3NDI4NTIsLTMzODM3MDY2OCwxMjg1NjM1ODY2LDUxNjk5Njg1
-LC0xODY1OTI1NjQzLC0xMjg2NDc4OTcsMTY2MzcxMjA0OSwxOD
+NiwtMTg2NTkyNTY0MywtMTI4NjQ3ODk3LDE2NjM3MTIwNDksMT
-Y0MzMwOTQ2LC03MzAwMDAzMDJdfQ==
+g2NDMzMDk0NiwtNzMwMDAwMzAyXX0=
 -->